AmyL19/DriverFinder/README.md

 ## To identify HBV mutations:
 8. Make sure all viral alignment SAM files in the folder 'viralsamfiles'
+   - Access the viral alignment SAM files from our 12 samples at: https://drive.google.com/drive/folders/0B_om_lBDmj3jU3FaY2NybnJScVk?usp=sharing
+   - OR, use the two smaller sample SAM files already saved in the HccDriverFinder package

 9. Click on the button 'Detect HBV Mutations'